 One such bible verse that has been bashed around and forgotten is Psalm 119:105.
 If you checked the verse below to find out which verse it is, don’t feel bad.
-We know the verse, but perhaps not the context, which is probably why someone called this verse the “light-lamp thingy verse.”
+We know the verse, but perhaps not the context, which is probably why, just recently, someone in my circle called this verse the “light-lamp thingy verse.”

 We all need light.

 Many of us have received the “light of the world” so as to “never walk in darkness” (John 8:12).
 We “received the light” (Heb 10:32) at the start of our journey, only to abandon the lamp for the rest of our path.

 The lamp is for the feet, where you are walking and standing right now.

 How often we fail to get into the word for our current circumstances, where we find ourselves now.
 We tend to leave it for Sundays, or for other people to look into and tell us about it.
 Then we wonder why we feel like we are walking in darkness.

 And if a lamp lights up where your feet are right now, the light given by the lamp shows you the path forward.